DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 - Plotting instruments frequency content over time
   - pick a small section and choose a few important instruments
   - use band and bandpass filters in Reaper to find the frequency ranges.
+  - or view spectral peaks and add spectral edits to turn down the gains of small portions of the audio.
+Use this data to make your graphs more accurate.
   - [my example](../lectures/week-6/moylan-6/InYourEyesAnalysis.drawio.png)
+  - Follow along with me to make another graph for a different section of _In Your Eyes_

 <!--
 - Quiz 5 Practice